 All the Synagogues are on the top floor of pre-existing buildings, a place not chosen by chance, because “there can not be anything above the synagogue”.

 The synagogues are located between Ghetto Vecchio and the Ghetto Nuovo and are open to the public by guided tour only.
-The visit will allow you to see the the details that you would never notice from the outside.
+Visits are the ideal way to grasp the essence, peculiarities and details that could not be noticed from the outside.